1234554321-00/Rebuttal-Reviewer-Gh9x/README.md

 - ✓ O(1/T) convergence for both networks
 - ✓ 92% empirical correlation with theory

-**Conclusion:** Bidirectional learning is stable by design and validated empirically.
+Bidirectional learning is stable by design and validated empirically.

-**Commitment:** We will add discussion of stability mechanisms to Section 2.1 and reference Table 19 showing teacher performance tracking.

 ---

 ## W5: Formal Definitions of Compatibility and Complexity

-**We acknowledge these metrics lack precise definition and provide complete specifications.**

 ### Compatibility: Student-Teacher Alignment